Vecno-Foundation/vecnopool/README.md

 ## Usage

+1. Create a pool wallet using the latest [WASM](https://github.com/Vecno-Foundation/vecnod/releases "Vecno WASM") release.
+Follow the instructions and make sure to save the keys.
+2. Create a postgresql database.
-Configure create a .env file and copy content of the .env.example.
+3. Create a .env file and copy content of the .env.example.
 Enter your own configs.

 To start the mining pool, simply run